Bookmarks in the Power BI service

 To view the report bookmarks created by the report designer, from the Bookmarks pane, select Report bookmarks.

-To view shared reports, you will need a Power BI Pro or Premium Per User license, or for the report to be saved in reserved capacity.
+To view shared reports, you will need a Power BI Pro or Premium Per User license, or for the report to be saved in Premium capacity.
 To learn more, see Licensing.

-If the report designer included report bookmarks, you'll find them under the Report bookmarks heading.
-This report page has four bookmarks: B1, B2, VanArsdel YTD, and All YTD.
-All YTD is currently selected.
+If the report designer included report bookmarks, you find them under the Report bookmarks heading.
+This report page has two report bookmarks: Overview- By Manager and Overview-By Product.

 - The name of the bookmark appears in the bookmark title bar, which appears at the bottom of the canvas.

-- The bookmark title bar has arrows that let you move to the next or previous bookmark.
+- The bookmark title bar has arrows where you can move to the next or previous bookmark.

-- You can exit View mode by selecting Exit from the Bookmarks pane or by selecting the X found in the bookmark title bar.
+- To exit View mode, select Exit from the Bookmarks pane, or select the X in the bookmark title bar.

-When you're in View mode, you can close the Bookmarks pane (by clicking the X on that pane) to provide more space for your presentation.
-And, while in View mode, all visuals are interactive and available for cross-highlighting, just as they would otherwise be when interacting with them.
+In View mode, you can close the Bookmarks pane to provide more space for your presentation.
+While in View mode, all visuals are interactive and available for cross-highlighting, like they are when interacting with them in other modes.

 Reset all your changes to a report

 From the upper-right corner of your report canvas, select Reset to default.
-This removes all your changes in the report and sets it back to the designer's last saved view of the report.
+This action removes all your changes in the report and sets it back to the designer's last saved view of the report.
 Resetting the report doesn't delete the bookmarks.

 Considerations and limitations